Brenda Buttner, Fox News Host Dies After Cancer Battle

 “I cannot describe how bravely she fought this cancer…she did chemo for years while still hosting Bulls & Bears and working the weekend news hits.
 She always said with a laugh ‘I wanted to lose a few pounds…well man this chemo diet works.”’

 The mother-of-two had hosted The Money Club on CNBC before moving to Fox News in 2000.
-In CNBC, Buttner left her mark as one of the first women to ever host a business show on cable television.
+On CNBC, Buttner left her mark as one of the first women to ever host a business show on cable television.
 In an interview with the Sun Sentinel, the broadcaster revealed that being a woman gave her an edge in business journalism.

 Neil Cavuto remembering Brenda Buttner (Vid) https://t.co/02swISMPSU — R.I.P..I use 2watch her in early 2000s..quite the host n contributor